CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

     ![](../media/chat-code-new.png)

-1. Click on `Ctrl + I`, type the below comment and hit send:
+1. Press `Ctrl + I` , type the below comment and hit send:

    ```
    # Create a GitHub action to email a report from a file at 6 a.m. daily